Teredell/FCC/008 - Functional Programming/FP README.md

 Lesson 8: READ THE FUCKING QUESTION.
 Array can be accessed using *this*, which would have saved some time.
 Aside from that all i did was create a for loop.

 Lesson 9: Well I solved this, correctly i just did the parseFloat in the .map & not the .filter & FCC wouldn't pass me.
 I have put the FCC approved solution at the bottom.
 Incidentally i learned about .filter!!

+Lesson 10: Was missing the question!.
+Very similar to lesson 8 in format so was exceptionally easy to solve.
+After pausing to review the help and check, i have provided another solution as it appears i may be missing the point.
+The point is whether something is true or false, not whether it returns a remainder

+Lesson 11: Relatively simple, create a function that uses .slice(), not sure what happened there.

+Lesson 12: Also straightforward, the point they are driving home is to not mutate stuff, EVER.
+So using sPlice is bad but you can sometimes achieve the same thing using slice, which returns a new array, not mutate the one you're working on.

+Lesson 13: concat!!!! finally a lesson on concat, i've had to google it's use before now anyway, but it's nice to see it here.

+Lesson 14: In the spirit of not changing things with functional programming, the use of the .push method is also discouraged, using concat is favoured.
+The exercise shows.

+Lesson 15: This took some doing, i definatewly need more practice with .reduce and filter and map.
+But reduce seems to be lauded all over the internet so maybe an area of focus.